1. Why is it important to tell someone/candidates they didn't get the job?

 4. How to Tell Someone They Didn't Get the Job Phone Script

 Preparing for how to tell someone they didn’t get the job by phone is often more daunting than doing so by email, but it also adds a more personal touch that most people will appreciate.
 Usually, you’ll only phone applicants who made it to the final stages of the hiring process.
+Here are how to tell someone they didn't get the job examples -

 Hi [Insert Candidate Name],